noseglasses/papageno/README.md

 Please note that even in pedantic mode there is no unique token sequence that leads to a match.
 This is because the deactivations of inputs that are associated with chords and note clusters are accepted in arbitrary order.

-The following event sequences are thus equivalent and all lead to an overall match of the pattern defined above.
+The following event series are thus equivalent and all lead to an overall match of the pattern defined above.

 ```
 C c    A B a b    B b A a